nccgroup/CollaboratorPlusPlus/README.md

     <br/>`-destkeystore polling.jks -srckeystore polling.p12 -srcstoretype PKCS12 \ `
     <br/>`-srcstorepass PASS_FROM_PREVIOUS_STEP -alias polling`
 1. Edit the configuration file to enable ssl, point the server to the keystore and specify the passwords used.
-1. Run the server again and specify the configuration to be used `java -jar CollaboratorAuth.jar CollaboratorServer.properties`
+1. Run the server again and specify the configuration to be used `java -jar CollaboratorAuth-SERVER.jar CollaboratorServer.properties`

-## Recommended: Secure the *actual* Collaborator Server
+#### Recommended: Secure the *actual* Collaborator Server

 To prevent polling of the Collaborator Server without the usage of Collaborator Auth, the Burp Collaborators polling location must be restricted.

 This may be done using your firewall, or by modifying the listening interface for polling events.

-##### Option 1 - Always require usage of Collaborator Auth.
+**Option 1 - Always require usage of Collaborator Auth.**

 Should you wish to force users of your Burp Collaborator instance to authenticate regardless of their network, Burp Collaborator can be configured to listen to polling events only on the local machine (i.e. from Collaborator Auth).

 This can be done by changing Burp Collaborator's listening address for polling events to the loopback interface (127.0.0.1) or using something like iptables to drop incoming requests.

-##### Option 2 - Only require usage of Collaborator Auth on external networks.
+**Option 2 - Only require usage of Collaborator Auth on external networks.**

 To allow Burp Collaborator to be used as normal when on the same network as the server, but require Collaborator Auth to be used when on an external network, Burp Collaborator can be configured to listen to polling events from internal addresses.